 Depending on your symptoms, your doctor may first order a chest x-ray.
 If it’s abnormal—or if your symptoms persist—your doctor may then order a CT scan or send you to a pulmonologist for further evaluation.

-While current and former smokers may benefit from regular lung cancer screening in the form of CT scans, there’s no recommended screening for non-smokers.
+While current and former smokers may benefit from regular lung cancer screening in the form of low-dose computed tomography (also called a low-dose CT scan, or LDCT), there’s no recommended screening for non-smokers.
 That’s why it’s especially important to be vigilant about the symptoms above and to seek prompt care if any develop.

 If you believe you’re at greater risk—because of secondhand smoke or radon exposure, or if a parent or sibling didn’t smoke but had lung cancer—talk to your doctor about the possibility of screening on a case-by-case basis, Dr. Stevenson says.

 Ling cancer among nonsmokers: Centers for Disease Control and Prevention

 Cough caused by the common cold: UCLA Health

 Shortness of breath and lung cancer:

 Lung cancer screenings: Centers for Disease Control and Prevention

 Check Your SilverSneakers Eligibility Instantly

 SilverSneakers members can go to thousands of nationwide gyms and fitness locations, plus take SilverSneakers LIVE online classes that are designed for all fitness levels and abilities.
 If you have a Medicare Advantage plan, it may include SilverSneakers — at no additional cost.
 Check your eligibility instantly here.